hhirsch/steam-controller-linux/README.md

 Tested on Manjaro 4.1.34-2

 ## What does not work?
-- Gamepad emulation with steam games.
+- Gamepad and Keyboard Mouse emulation with some steam games.
+- Correct mappings to Keyboards other than QWERTY
+- Steam Keyboard in some window managers (especially tiled)

 ## Sources
 1. https://wiki.archlinux.org/index.php/Gamepad#Steam_Controller